cookpad/terraform-aws-eks/UPGRADING.md

 ## 1.15 -> 1.16

-Some deprecated API version are removed by this version of Kubernetes.
+Some deprecated API versions are removed by this version of Kubernetes.

 Make sure you follow the instructions at https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html#1-16-prequisites before upgrading your cluster.